 Standards and Definitions Committee

-The function of this Committee shall be to recommend (to the IEEE Standards Board) standards for engineering practices, including definitions, and terminology related to the field of reliability to be followed in electronics and allied industries.
+The function of this Committee shall be to recommend (to the IEEE Standards Board) standards for engineering practices, including definitions, and terminology related to the field of reliability to be followed in computer systems, networks, software, electronics and allied industries.

-Meetings Organization
+Meetings and Conferences Organization

-The function of the Meetings Organization shall be to work with the major meetings of interest to the Society.
+The function of the Meetings and Conferences Organization shall be to work with the major meetings of interest to the Society.
 The Committee for each meeting shall be headed by an Administrator or Representative appointed by the Vice-President, Meetings.
 The following policies govern the operation of these Committees:

 Administrators or Representatives are appointed to serve on the governing bodies of meetings co-sponsored by the Society.
 They are delegated authority to make administrative decisions based on the general policies set by the AdCom and to arrange for the appointment of Society members to the various Committees for the meeting.
 Administrators are appointed for a term of office coincident with that of the governing body of the meeting.
 If the meeting's governing body requires decisions that are not covered by or are in conflict with established policy, the Administrator shall refer the question to the AdCom for its action.